Nick2858/Branch-Builder/README.md

 <div align="center" margin-top = "">
   <h3> Demo Airway Model</h3>
   <img src="Images/buildGenAnimation.gif" alt="drawing" width="500" margin-top = "100px"/>
-  <p>A digital reference model of the human bronchial tree from Schmidt et al 2004</p>
+  <p>Rendering of 17 Generations Digital Reference Model of the Human Bronchial Tree from Schmidt et al 2004</p>
 </div>

 Using airway data from Schmidt et al 2004 (accessible here: https://simtk.org/projects/lungsim) we were able to extract data from the `Demo/Treefile.txt` into the CSV file `Demo/TreeData.csv` using the custom `Demo\TXTtoCSV.py` script.
 From there, the CSV file data could be imported into the `blenderInterface.py` file running in blender's script section to build the airway branching network.